authindicators/BIMI_Receiver_Guidance/Receiver_Guidance.md

-  that an MUA that does make use of those headers would not accidentally display a BIMI image when the message has not been properly authenticated by the email receiver (even though an MUA should not make use of BIMI headers and instead rely upon settings from the mailstore, it is possible that some MUAs will nevertheless will use headers without taking appropriate precautions).
+  that an MUA that does make use of those headers would not accidentally display a BIMI image when the message has not been properly authenticated by the email receiver (even though an MUA should not make use of BIMI headers and instead rely upon settings from the mailstore, it is possible that some MUAs will nevertheless use headers without taking appropriate precautions).

+## BIMI Certificate Validation

+(Currently, see document in Reference below)

 # Communicating BIMI results between the MTA and the MUA